 Similar to spousal support, if there’s a situation where an affair directly contributed to an undue financial burden, infidelity may rear its ugly head.
 Emphasis on may.

 If your spouse emptied accounts buying lavish gifts or charged expensive hotels to a credit card, all in the course of an affair, the courts may account for that.
 If you have statements, bills, and other documents, you can present them as part of your argument.
-But as before, this is often difficult to definitively prove.
+But as before, this is often difficult to prove definitively.

 Related Reading: Credit Card Debt And Divorce